GSA/digitalgov.gov/content/posts/2015-01-12-15-government-customer-service-trends-for-2015.md

 ---
+url: /2015/01/12/15-government-customer-service-trends-for-2015/
 date: 2015-01-12 10:00:52 -0400
-title: '15 Government Customer Service Trends for 2015'
+title: 15 Government Customer Service Trends for 2015
 summary: 'With public expectations at an all-time high, and trust in government nearing all-time lows, agencies need to step up their game.
 Veterans, seniors, students, taxpayers&mdash;all Americans&mdash;deserve the best service from their government.
-Here are our predictions for how the federal government will improve customer service in the coming year\: 1.
+Here are our predictions for how the federal government will improve customer service in the coming year: 1.
 Many agencies will create a'
-authors: [martha-dorris]
+authors:
+  - martha-dorris
 categories:
   - Managing Digital
   - Metrics